jeffpar/lonedissent/_pages/loners/index.md

 # Notes on Terms

+A short history of Supreme Court terms is provided below, to provide some context for the list that follows.
+For more detail, see [Terms of The Court](/cases/terms).

+---

 The first Judiciary Act, passed in 1789, required the Supreme Court to hold two sessions (terms) per year, beginning on the first Monday in February and again on the first Monday in August.